Full Coverage Service vs. Preventative Maintenance Service

 As indicated by the chart, MRI adverse events are greater in number and represent a greater proportion of MRI exams in 2022 compared to 2000.
 An MRI patient today is at a higher risk for an adverse event vs. 20+ years ago.

 Let's talk about state-level "requirements".
 Currently, state departments of health do not outline required MRI safety protocols.
-While the FDA issued a guidance document in 2021, it is labeled as a non-binding recommendation document.
-Meaning, these safety protocols are suggestions, but legally speaking, are not required.
+In 2021, the FDA released a guidance document that gives suggestions for safety protocols.
+However, these suggestions are not legally required, as they are non-binding recommendations.

-Let's review clear procedures and safety training that can set patients and personnel up for success when it comes to MRI scans.
+Let's review clear MRI safety procedures and training that can set patients and personnel up for success when it comes to MRI scans.

 First, facilities can view the American College of Radiology MR Safety manual for a full list of MRI safety policies and procedures.

-It should be noted as of March of 2023, ACR announced updates to their ACR manual on MR safety and opened for public comment on the manual until April 14th.
+It should be noted as of March 2023, ACR announced updates to their ACR manual on MR safety and opened public comments on the manual until April 14th.
 Visit the ACR website to stay up to date on their manuals' updates and additional MRI safety practices.

 MRI safety policies facilities should implement include: